Yonatan228/DEEP-LEARNING-PROJECT_Instance-Segmentation/README.md

 # Deep-Learning-Project-Instance-Segmentation

-In my final project in Deep Learning course I wrote an instance segmentation model on the "The Oxford-IIIT Pet" Dataset.
+In my final project of the Deep Learning course in my study, I implemented an Instance-Segmentation model on the "The Oxford-IIIT Pet" Dataset.

 Model steps: